ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_3.typ

 == nano/vim

 Both of these are command line text editors.
-Nano is much easier to use, but is more limited.
-For most of you Nano is the best option. you can use it by running something like: `nano fileToEdit.txt` To exit, use `ctrl-x`
+Nano is much easier to use but is more limited.
+For most of you Nano is the best option.
+You can use it by running something like: `nano fileToEdit.txt`.
+To exit, use `ctrl-x`.

 Vim is far more complex, but is *absolutely* worth learning how to use.
 If you learn how to use it well, Vim is faster, easier to use, and more powerful.
-To open vim, use `vim fileToEdit.txt`\ To exit, enter the key combination: `:qa!`, which stands for "quit all, force".
+To open vim, use `vim fileToEdit.txt`.
+To exit, enter the key combination: `:qa!`, which stands for "quit all, force".

-Either of these is worth knowing how to use, as they are preinstalled on essentially all linux installs.
-You can use either of these text editors to edit files inside the ubuntu virtual machine without the use of an external text editor.
+Either of these is worth knowing how to use, as they are preinstalled on essentially all Linux installs.
+You can use either of these text editors to edit files inside the Ubuntu virtual machine without the use of an external text editor.

 == Useful utilities you might want to install